Is ice damage covered by homeowners insurance?

 Ice dams may result when ice forms on the edge of a roof and stops melting water from running off.
 When water gets backed up against the ice dam, it may leak through the roof and cause water damage.

-You may find that homeowners insurance doesn't cover ice dam removal, but resulting water damage to the dwelling is typically covered.
+While dwelling coverage may help cover water damage cause by an ice dam, your policy likely won't pay for services to remove the ice dam.
 And again, even if a loss is covered, policy terms and limits will apply.
 Check your policy to learn about what protections you have in place and talk with your agent to help determine whether you may benefit from additional coverage.

 Keep in mind that some routine maintenance may help you avoid this kind of damage.
-The III advises watching gutters for ice dams and keeping gutters clean so water can flow freely.
+The III advises keeping gutters clean so water can flow freely.

 Homeowners insurance may help cover damage to homes from burst, leaking or frozen pipes.
 However, the National Association of Insurance Commissioners warns that frozen pipes may not be covered if a proper temperature wasn't maintained inside the house.
 Check your policy limits and terms to see how much coverage you have for burst pipes.